microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Mitigate high latency variance

 On some platforms, onnxruntime may exhibit high latency variance during inferencing.
-This is caused by the constant cost model that onnxruntime use to parallelize tasks in the thread pool.
+This is caused by the constant cost model that onnxruntime uses to parallelize tasks in the thread pool.
-The constant cost model breaks down a task with a calculated granularity, which stays constant to the end of task parallelization, sometimes this approach causes imbalanced load among threads.
+For each task, the constant cost model will calculate a granularity for parallelization among threads, which stays constant to the end of the task execution.
+This approach can bring imbalanced load sometimes, causing high latency variance.
-To offer an option as possible mitigation, onnxruntime provides a dynamic cost model which could be enbabled by session option:
+To mitigate this, onnxruntime provides a dynamic cost model which could be enbabled by session option:

 ```
-sess_options.add_session_config_entry('session.dynamic_block_base', '2') #python API
+sess_options.add_session_config_entry('session.dynamic_block_base', '4') #python API
 ```

-Whenever set with a positive value, onnxruntime thread pool will parallelize internal tasks with a diminishing granularity.
+Whenever set with a positive value, onnxruntime thread pool will parallelize internal tasks with a decreasing granularity.
 Specifically, assume there is a function expected to run N number of times by the thread pool, with the dynamic cost model enabled, each thread in the pool will claim

 ```
 residual_of_N / (dynamic_block_base * num_of_threads)
 ```

 whenever it is ready to run.
-So over a period of time, threads in the pool are likely to be better load-balanced, thereby lowering the variance of E2E latency.
+So over a period of time, threads in the pool are likely to be better load balanced, thereby lowering the latency variance.
-Due to the same reason, the dynamic cost model may also better the performance for certain cases.
+Due to the same reason, the dynamic cost model may also better the performance for cases when threads are more likely be preempted.
+Per our tests, by far the best configuration for dynamic_block_base is 4, which lowers the variance while keeping the performance as good.